chris1837-prog/my_layered-infra/docs/DB_MIGRATION_PLAN.md

-# Database Migration System Implementation
+# Database Migration System Implementation (K2)

 ## Summary
 Introduce a version-controlled, repeatable migration workflow using `node-pg-migrate`.
 Migrations run from a dedicated migrator container before the app starts; schema ownership stays with the existing `myuser` account.

+**Current Status**: This PR implements the complete migration infrastructure as outlined in the acceptance criteria below.

 **Key Changes**
-- ✅ `node-pg-migrate` already added as a dev dependency
+- 🔄 Add `node-pg-migrate` as a dev dependency
-- ✅ Migration helper scripts already added to `package.json`
+- 🔄 Add migration helper scripts to `package.json`
 - 🔄 Create first migration covering the schema previously in `init-db/01-init.sql`
-- 🔄 Add `pg-migrate-config.js` and ensure all migration scripts share the app’s DB env settings
+- 🔄 Add `pg-migrate-config.js` and ensure all migration scripts share the app's DB env settings
-- 🔄 Replace the init SQL’s table creation with the new migration, leaving only DB/user bootstrap
+- 🔄 Replace the init SQL's table creation with the new migration, leaving only DB/user bootstrap
 - 🔄 Add a `Dockerfile.migrate` and migrator service in `docker-compose.yml` that blocks app startup until migrations succeed
 - 🔄 Document the migration workflow and fresh-start expectation